Big speed

 Your examiner will not be affiliated with your treating doctor, your employer, or any workers’ comp insurer.
 Their goal is to provide an objective assessment of your injuries and their impact on your ability to work in the context of a workers’ compensation claim.

-IMEs are often used to determine whether an employee's injuries are work-related and to assess the extent of their disability.
+IMEs are often used to determine whether an employee's injuries are work-related and assess the extent of their disability and whether or not the injured worker is able to return to work.

 When Can an IME Be Requested?